scrs-msu/scrsreport/README.md

 Installation
 ============

-You need `devtools` package to install this package directly from its GitHub repo.
+You need `remotes` package to install this package directly from its GitHub repo.

 ```
-devtools::install_github("scrs-msu/scrsreport")
+remotes::install_github("scrs-msu/scrsreport")
 ```

 It will install all dependencies including [`bookdown`](https://github.com/rstudio/bookdown) and its dependencies.
 You may be asked to update your existing packages if needed.